-The term “intervention” is defined as when any situation arise requiring someone or a small group of concerned people to intervene on another person’s behalf.
-It is most commonly used when a family member is abusing drugs and or alcohol in an attempt to get them to agree to go into rehab.
+How to do an intervention correctly will make the difference between success and failure.
+It is defined as when any situation arises requiring someone or a small group of concerned people to intervene on another person’s behalf.
+They are commonly for a family member who is abusing drugs and or alcohol.
+The goal of an intervention is to get the person to agree to go into rehab.

-It can be overwhelming to know how to help an alcoholic and or addict.
+It can be overwhelming to know how to help an alcoholic or addict.
 It can become a big family problem.
-All too often, the afflicted person can’t see the severity of the problem and is resistant to seeking help.
+The afflicted person can’t see the severity of the problem and is resistant to seeking help.
 A direct intervention is to help them begin the life-saving recovery process.

 - Denial is an excellent term to describe the state of mind of the person abusing drugs and alcohol.

 - They are a proven process that has helped thousands of families.
 It breaks the barrier of denial.